 "Kunda" means "family", a fitting name for this multicultural duo, Kocassale Dioubate from Guinea, West Africa and Canadian-born partner Sasha Belle, who share their passion through fun and interactive cultural music and dance performances, workshops and residencies for children, youth and adults in schools, camps, festivals and community events.
 A descendant of his Mandingo tribe's "djeliba" or "griot" (traditional musicians, singers, storytellers and oral historians), Koca was born into an inherited lineage of music and entertainment which goes back hundreds of years; he has been playing music since his early childhood, and is excited to share his knowledge with others.

-Having worked with music students at both the elementary and high school, I understand the importance of an engaging performance.
+Having worked with music students at both Elementary and high schools, I understand the importance of an engaging performance.
 Sasha and Koca delivered such a performance with ease.
 The students (and parents and staff) loved the passion and energy exuded by these artists.
 Jennifer MacInnes, Band Director, Madeira Park Elementary

 Thanks so much for coming up and giving workshops to our students.
 Both students and teachers LOVED it!
 The high energy, the opportunity to play drums and other musical instruments, the dancing and singing were all very much a part of a great day.
 I personally love how you were able to give workshops to every class in the school!
 Rick Miller, Principal, Mountview Elementary